 Dwarf Blue Curled Kale (Heirloom, 55 Days)

 Heirloom 1863.
-The Dwarf Blue Curled Kale is so attractive it can be grown for its appearance alone.
+The Dwarf Blue Curled Kale is so attractive that it can be grown for its appearance alone.
 Finely curled blue-green leaves are carried on compact, 1’ plants.
 Great fresh or cooked, either before or after a frost.
 Plant four plants per square foot.

 PLANTING